AdaCore/training_material/courses/fundamentals_of_ada/210_subprogram_contracts.rst

 .. code:: Ada

    type Index_T is range 1 ..
 100;
-   -- This will be initialized such that the value for element I will be I Database : array (Index_T) of Integer;
+   -- Database initialized such that value for element at I = I Database : array (Index_T) of Integer;
-   -- This subprogram will set the value for element Index to Value and -- then increment Index by 1 function Set_And_Move (Value :        Integer;
+   -- Set the value for element Index to Value and
+   -- then increment Index by 1
+   function Set_And_Move (Value :        Integer;
                           Index : in out Index_T)